ShaquanK/Supplementary-Course-Analyzer/README.md

 -Open up the project and go to the tests folder within the project tree.
 Select a test and run.

 ## Deployment
+For deployment, we used Varcel, a free site used for hosting React projects.
+The link to the official site is: https://supplementary-course-analyzer-two.vercel.app/
+Varcel directly pulls from the git hub, so when the GitHub is updated or changed, the page will dynamically change with it.

 ## Developer Instructions
 This guide is meant for a windows machine but with a few tweaks, this can be run on a Linux or Mac Machine.